enricozb/enricozb.github.io/thoughts_md/math/functions/functions_4.md

 number $11244$ as $[11][2][44]$.
 Then we use the contents of each group to generate the next term.
 This "grouping" action can be done numerically by computing a number that encodes where these groups start and end.
-One way to do this is to create a number that has $1$s on the boundries of groups and $0$s otherwise.
+One way to do this is to create a number that has $1$s on the boundaries of groups and $0$s otherwise.
 For example, using the number $11244$ again, we would have